Habtom1999/streaming-01-getting-started/README.md

 The streaming process will run continuously for quite a while.
 Read the comments in the file to learn how to stop the process.

+## Excute Pyhton Scripts
+Click on the util_about_py file to open for editing Click the run button and watch what is going on the terminal.

 Important:

 - If Mac/Linux, change `python` to `python3` in the commands below.